Denmark Exchange Program Information

 Mr. Coan is the Coordinator — this year Ms. Wozniak from Social Studies was the co-chaperone.

 The program is taking applications for the 2018-19 exchange.
-We expect to host the Danish students in October of 2018 and then we will travel to Denmark during April of 2019.
+We will host the Danish students in October of 2018 and then we will travel to Denmark during April of 2019.
 Interested students and families can contact Mr. Coan for application materials.
 Students will complete a short application form and obtain one recommendation from a CCHS faculty member.
-Deadline is May 31st, 2018.
+Deadline is mid September 2018.

 A few snapshots of the Danes visit in October of 2017.